-Materials, including recommendation letters and transcripts, received after the deadline will not be accepted and will render the submission incomplete.
-Incomplete submissions are not forwarded to RPB's review committees and are automatically declined.
-Do not alter application format.
+Materials received after the deadline will not be accepted and will render the submission as incomplete.
+The review committees do not review incomplete submissions, which are automatically declined.

+Do not alter the application format.
 Do not include manuscripts, reprints, or any information not required by RPB.
 Notify RPB if there are any changes to the status of major pending grants after the application has been submitted.

-Granting of awards is at the full discretion of RPB; we reserve the right to not make any award, based on the submissions.
+RPB grants awards at its full discretion; we reserve the right not to make any award based on the submissions.

-Any questions, please contact Pattie Moran at 646-892-9566 or pmoran@rpbusa.org.
+Any questions, please contact MariaClaudia Lora-Montano at 646-892-9564 or mlora@rpbusa.org